Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Extended Background

-The benefit of reformulating the Kantrovich formulation in~\eqref{eq:kantorovich_app} is that multiple computational approaches and interpretations of the same problem can be obtained.
-For example, we can invoke the basic concept of ``duality'' \footnote{Any convex minimization problem admits a \textit{dual} maximization problem whose optimal value lower-bounds that of the minimization problem.
+\rtypo{Recall from the main paper the Kantorovich formulation of the OT problem,} \rtypo{ } The benefit of the Kantorovich formulation in~\eqref{eq:kantorovich_app} is that multiple computational approaches and interpretations of the same problem can be obtained.
+The remainder of this section is devoted to discussing some of these reformulations and interpretations.

+We can invoke the basic concept of ``duality'' \footnote{Any convex minimization problem admits a \textit{dual} maximization problem whose optimal value lower-bounds that of the minimization problem.
 The optimal values coincide if the problem is a linear program. } from convex optimization to obtain a \textbf{$\sup$} (dual) formulation equivalent to the \textbf{$\inf$} (primal) formulation in \eqref{eq:kantorovich_app}.
-The Kantorovich dual of~\eqref{eq:kantorovich_app} \cite[Theorem 5.10]{Berlin2009OptimalNew} is :

-where The dual is obtained by noting that~\eqref{eq:kantorovich_app} is a linear programming problem.
+The Kantorovich dual of~\eqref{eq:kantorovich_app} \cite[Theorem 5.10]{Berlin2009OptimalNew} is : \rtypo{ } where \rtypo{ } The dual is obtained by noting that~\eqref{eq:kantorovich_app} is a linear programming problem.
 For more on linear programs, dual problems, and the Kantorovich problem, refer to the appendix section on optimization (\cref{sec:app_optimization}).

 Given that~\eqref{eq:kantorovich_dual_app} bears little resemblance to~\eqref{eq:kantorovich_app}, one might wonder how intuitively the original minimum-effort transportation can be interpreted as a maximization problem.
 This can be understood by imagining that the transportation is carried out by a third-party beneficiary.
-Their goal then would be to maximize the total sending $\int_{\mathbb{X}} \varphi(x) d\mu(x)$ and receiving $\int_{\mathbb{Y}} \psi(y) d \nu(y)$ costs as long their rate stays below a baseline cost $m(x_i,y_j)$ for all the points $x_i$ and $y_j$.
+Their goal then would be to maximize the total sending \rtypo{$\int_{\mathbb{X}} \varphi(\vector{x}) d\mu(\vector{x})$ and receiving $\int_{\mathbb{Y}} \psi(\vector{y}) d \nu(\vector{y})$} costs as long their rate stays below a baseline cost \rtypo{$c(\vector{x}_i,\vector{y}_j)$} for all the points $\vector{x}_i$ and $\vector{y}_j$.
 Otherwise, the interested parties would opt out (assuming a competitive market climate).